joaorcarmona/Oceanstor_PSModule/README.md

 # Huawei Oceanstor_PSModule
-Oceanstor PowerShell Module, is a module to operate with Huawei Oceanstor devices (v3) - v5 and v6 not tested but should work
+Oceanstor PowerShell Module, is a module to operate with Huawei Oceanstor devices (v3 & v5) - v6 not fully tested.
+Please report bugs on v6.

 Currently only get functions are developed, but in the future more operations could be added.